NashTech-Labs/terraform_aurora-cluster/README.md

 aws iam create-role --role-name aurora-prod-r --path / --assume-role-policy-document file://trust.json
 ```

+### Configure the Aurora
+Update the values in the aurora.tfvars with appropriate values

 ### Custom KMS key
 - admin to PowerAdmins
 - user to aurora-prod-r